protoloft/klipper_z_calibration/README.md

 ```

 Then the `CALIBRATE_Z` command needs to be added to the `PRINT_START` macro.
 For this,
-just replace the second Z homing after QGL and nozzle cleaning with this macro.
-A second
+just replace the second Z homing after QGL and nozzle cleaning with the calibration.
+A
-homing is not needed anymore.
+second homing is not needed anymore.

-**And remove any z-offset adjustments here (like `SET_GCODE_OFFSET`) !!**
+**And remove any Z offset adjustments here (like `SET_GCODE_OFFSET`) !!**

 The print start sequence could look like this: